HubSpot/messenger/README.md

 Contributing
 ==========

-You can build the output files by running build.sh.
+You can build the output files by running `build.sh`.
 It requires coffeescript, sass and handlebars.